infused/ansel_iconv/README.markdown

 ## Basic Usage

-Conversion from ANSEL to any other encoding is fully supported, but you cannot currently convert to ANSEL from another encoding.
-Two-way encoding will be added in a future release.
+Conversion from ANSEL to any other encoding is fully supported, but you cannot convert to ANSEL from another encoding.
+Two-way encoding may be added in the future.

     require 'ansel_iconv'

-    # Convert ANSEL to UTF-8
+    # convert ANSEL to UTF-8
-    @ansel = ANSEL::Iconv.new 'UTF-8'
+    converter = ANSEL::Iconv.new 'UTF-8'
-    @ansel.iconv("\xB9\x004.59") # => "£4.59"
+    converter.iconv("\xB9\x004.59") # => "£4.59"

+You can use ANSEL::Iconv as a replacement for the built-in Iconv, because non-ANSEL conversions are simply passed through to Iconv.

+    # convert UTF-8 to UTF-16
+    converter = ANSEL::Iconv.new 'UTF-16', 'UTF-8'
+    converter.iconv("£4.59") # => "\376\377\000\243\0004\000.\0005\0009"

 ## About the ANSEL character set